 Should you wish to terminate your tenancy before the end of the term in accordance with your tenancy agreement, you may still be responsible for the repayment of the pro-rata commission paid in advance by the Landlord for the unexpired portion of the tenancy.
 If you do not have a break clause, you might not be able to break the lease early.

 The first instalment of rent must be paid in cleared funds when you sign the tenancy agreement.
 Thereafter, rent is payable by standing order (unless agreed otherwise) to arrive on the due date as stated in the tenancy agreement.

 We will take up references based on the details that you have supplied to us.
-These references may be passed to our client so that they can make a decision on granting a tenancy.
-You are responsible for any administration charges levied by your own bank in relation to obtaining a reference if needed.
+These references may be passed to our client so that they can decide on granting a tenancy.
 Before the tenancy can proceed, in accordance with current AML legislation you need to provide us with a photo ID in the form of a passport or EU driving licence and a further proof of address.
 We carry out ID checks via an associated third-party company.

-It is your responsibility to insure your own belongings throughout the tenancy.
+It is the Tenants' responsibility to insure their own belongings throughout the tenancy.

 You will be responsible for the payment of telephone, gas, water and electricity accounts at the property during your tenancy, as well as the council tax.
 It is your responsibility to notify the relevant companies and the local authority that you are moving into/out of the property.
 You are also responsible for ensuring that a valid television licence remains in place for the duration of the tenancy.
 Utility companies will also always require the occupant to provide access for any visit.

-If you pay rent directly to your landlord's bank account and your landlord is resident overseas, you will be responsible for applying the provisions of the HM Revenue and Customs Non-Resident Landlords scheme for taxing UK rental income and should ask us for advice on this.
+If you pay rent directly to your landlord's bank account and your Landlord is resident overseas, you will be responsible for applying the provisions of the HMRC Non-Resident Landlords scheme for taxing UK rental income and should ask us for advice on this.
 These provisions do not apply where you are paying your rent to us.

 All charges levied by us are subject to the addition of VAT at the prevailing rate.